m3047/shodohflo/doc/tactical-code-2019-07-02.md

 What ShoDoHFlo adds to your picture is:

 * What IP addresses resolved to in the DNS.
-* IP addresses which failed to resolve in the DNS.
+* Names which failed to resolve in the DNS.
 * IP addresses for which no resolution in the DNS was attempted.
 * What DNS resolutions were, regardless of whether the client attempted contact or not.